 - “Best if Used By” is about peak flavor and quality, but the food is still safe to eat after the date has passed.
 For example, hard cheese can be eaten even after mold has formed — just cut off the mold.

 - “Use By” indicates when a product will start deteriorating in quality and flavor as determined by the manufacturer.

 5. Stock up on the frozen foods at Grocery Outlets and other discount grocers.

 Frozen foods are great deals at discount grocery stores, because they can live past their purchase dates as long as they’ve been kept frozen.

-Buying your organics and health foods at low-cost grocery stores can translate into big savings—as much as 60% off.
-Grocery Outlet has started an initiative to increase high-quality and healthy foods, classified in their stores as NOSH: Natural, Organic, Specialty, Health.
+Buying your organics and health foods at low-cost grocery stores can translate into big savings — as much as 70% off when you shop Grocery Outlet’s Natural, Organic, Specialty, Health (NOSH) section.

 Big brands you can find include: